pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-We can also now impl `ExactSizeIterator` for `Range` because it's a marker trait that marks the type as having an accurate `size_hint` impl:
+We can also now impl `ExactSizeIterator` for `Range`, because it's a marker trait that marks the type as having an accurate `size_hint` impl:

 ```rust
 impl ExactSizeIterator for Range {}
 ```

-We should also provide our own impls for `count`, `last`, and `nth` as their default impls assume the size of the iterator is unknown and rely on repeatedly calling `next`.
+We should also provide our own impls for `count`, `last`, and `nth`, as their default impls assume the size of the iterator is unknown and rely on repeatedly calling `next`.
 Here's a simplified version of the default `count` impl as an example:

 ```rust
 fn count(self) -> usize {